 Before moving to Chicago in October 2016, Steele served as ESPN’s Boston-based bureau reporter for three years.
-Her reporting took her inside a criminal court to follow the murder trial of former NFL player Aaron Hernandez, to Phoenix, Arizona for coverage of the death of Muhammad Ali and to Houston to cover the biggest comeback in Super Bowl history.
+Her reporting took her inside a criminal court to follow the murder trial of former NFL player Aaron Hernandez, to Phoenix, Ariz., for coverage of the death of Muhammad Ali and to Houston to cover the biggest comeback in Super Bowl history.